 Math might not be the most interesting subject out there.
 But when you turn it into a playful, hands-on learning activity, it becomes a whole lot easier and FUN!
-Check out some fun math games for kindergarten and preschool listed below.
+Check out some fun math games for kids listed below.

 What are Some Good Math Activities for kindergarten?